cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      - Search and replace can be done with synchronized ascii and hex strings
      - Redo.

-- The ADFGVX cipher now can deal with variable alphabets defined by the text options dialog (not only the 26 capital letters).
+- The ADFGVX cipher now can deal with variable alphabets for the transposition password defined by the text options dialog (not only the 26 capital letters).

 - Enhancement of the brute-force analysis for symmetric ciphers (Henk -- thanks for the practical and educational suggestions):